 Mentoring the Honors Thesis/Senior Project

 Faculty mentors (sometimes called thesis advisors) play a critical role in the student’s Honors Thesis/Senior Project, serving as a student’s primary point of contact and offering guidance in formulating the project’s scope, format, and timelines for completion.
-At any point during the process, faculty mentors are encouraged to contact Dr. Patrice Berger or Dr. Tamy Burnett in the main Honors Program office with questions about the Honors Thesis/Senior Project.
+At any point during the process, faculty mentors are encouraged to contact Dr. Patrice McMahon or Dr. Tamy Burnett in the main Honors Program office with questions about the Honors Thesis/Senior Project.

 Advising Honors Students